fdabl/twitter-happiness/README.md

 Rather then analysing tweets retrospectively, I stream tweets in realtime and compute their happiness index on the fly (it's a pretty straightforward algorithm, so no problems their).
-It analyzes tweets around New York City be default, but can be changed if you provide the necessary arguments, more info <a href="https://dev.twitter.com/docs/streaming-apis/parameters" target="_blank">here</a>.
+It analyzes tweets around New York City by default, but can be changed if you provide the necessary arguments, more info <a href="https://dev.twitter.com/docs/streaming-apis/parameters" target="_blank">here</a>.

+In the script directory, run
 ```
 node index.js # analyzes tweets in nyc
 node index.js -122.75,36.8,-121.75,37.8 # analyzes tweets in san francisco